 About the Program

 The North Central Massachusetts Private Well Program is a community partnership funded by The Health Foundation of Central Massachusetts.
-The goal of the program is to assess private wells in the northern Worcester County area to determine water quality, educate the homeowner on what their test results show, and work directly with the homeowner if there is a need for remediation efforts.
+The goal of the program is to promote better public health and safety for households with private wells.
+The program will assess private wells in the northern Worcester County area to determine water quality, educate homeowners on what their water test results show, and work directly with homeowners if there is a need for remediation efforts.

 Private wells can sometimes be contaminated by substances including arsenic, radon, and uranium, which can have both short and long-term health impacts.
 RCAP Solutions is partnering with Massachusetts Department of Environmental Protection (MassDEP), the Montachusett Public Health Network, Nashoba Associated Boards of Health, and the Massachusetts Environmental Health Association on this important project.

-Over the next several years, RCAP Solutions is hoping to partner with communities in the region to provide complimentary services to residents.
-This will include outreach, a limited number of complementary private well assessments, private well water testing, and additional resources for private well owners.
-A second phase of this effort will include public education, advocacy for private well regulations that better protect homeowners and communities, and identification of financial resources for homeowners needing well remediation.
+During the 2021 pilot year, RCAP Solutions is partnering with six communities in the region to provide complimentary services to residents.
+This will include a limited number of complimentary private well assessments, water testing, and additional resources for well owners.
+A second phase of this effort will include public education, advocacy for private well regulations that better protect homeowners and communities and that are on par with regulations for public water systems, and identification of financial resources for homeowners needing well remediation.

 For the latest updates, follow #WhatsInYourWellWater on social media.